A list of recent and ongoing clean tech projects in Western Canada

 - Epoch Energy: proposed geothermal district heating in Hinton, AB

-- E3 Metals: Lithium production from Leduc Formation brine in Central Alberta, using proprietary and commercial processes for enrichment and upgrading
+- E3 Metals: Lithium production from Leduc Formation brine in Central Alberta.

-- Prairie Lithium: direct Lithium extraction from brine aquifers in the Williston basin of South-Eastern Saskatchewan.
+- Prairie Lithium: direct Lithium extraction from brine aquifers in the Williston basin.

-- Summit Nanotech: Direct Lithium Extraction (DLE) technology utilizing interconnected modules using nanopourous membranes for specific filtration techniques
+- Summit Nanotech: Direct Lithium Extraction (DLE) technology using nanopourous membranes for specific filtration techniques

 Carbon sequestration and storage